Is AI Really Taking Jobs? What the 2026 Data Actually Shows

 Is AI taking jobs in 2026?+

 Not at the scale the headlines suggest — at least not yet, by the aggregate data.
 As of the spring 2026 reports, US job openings were near a two-year high (~7.6 million in April) and hiring was broad-based across most sectors.
 MIT Technology Review's analysis of Bureau of Labor Statistics data found the unemployment rate for the occupations most exposed to AI is actually lower than for less-exposed jobs.
 The clear exception is entry-level work, where there's measurable softening.
+But separately, major companies like Verizon are cutting thousands of jobs and explicitly attributing them to AI — so the 'coming disruption' is already arriving at specific companies even as aggregate statistics remain stable.

 Are entry-level jobs being hit by AI?+